informalsystems/hermes/guide/src/documentation/commands/global.md

 ## JSON output

-If the `--json` option is supplied, all relayer commands will output single-line JSON values instead of plain text.
+If the `--json` option is supplied, all commands will output single-line JSON values instead of plain text.

 Log messages will be written to `stderr`, while the final result will be written to `stdout`, and everything will be formatted as JSON.